lae/ansible-role-proxmox/README.md

 Installs and configures a Proxmox 5.x cluster with the following features:

 - Ensures all hosts can connect to one another as root
-- Ability to create/manage groups, users, and access control lists
+- Ability to create/manage groups, users, access control lists and storage
 - Ability to create or add nodes to a PVE cluster
 - IPMI watchdog support
 - BYO HTTPS certificate support